 Have questions about a pituitary tumor?
 Continue reading to learn more about pituitary tumors and how your eye care professional will diagnose and treat them if found.

 What is a Pituitary Adenoma?

-Pituitary adenomas are often benign, but they can still cause trouble for the pituitary gland.
+Pituitary adenomas are often benign but can still cause trouble for the pituitary gland.
 A pituitary tumor can cause havoc on your body by causing it to secrete too much or too little of the hormones it regulates.
 A pituitary adenoma may also pinch or compress the optic nerves associated with sight, causing some vision loss or total blindness.

 Common Vision Symptoms of a Pituitary Tumor

 General symptoms of a pituitary tumor include intense headaches in the forehead region, mood swings and depression, change in weight, and nausea or vomiting.
 When a pituitary tumor pinches or compresses the optic nerve, the visual symptoms of a pituitary tumor include double vision, loss of vision, and drooping eyelids.

 A pituitary tumor may push on and limit the connection of several other nerves that affect your eye health.
 Because of this, you may also experience muscle weakness or crossed eyes.